Skin Food: Can you Eat your Way to a Dewy Glow?

 3 or 4 tablespoons runny honey, depending on taste

 Fresh blueberries and strawberries to serve

-Avocados- a great source of Omega 3, Omega 6 and oleic acid, which support the building of healthy cell membranes, as well as helping to build skin’s natural moisture barrier, avocados also contain vitamins E and C for antioxidant protection from the inside out
+Avocados- a great source of Omega 3, Omega 6 and oleic acid, which support the building of healthy cell membranes, as well as helping to build the skin’s natural moisture barrier, avocados also contain vitamins E and C for antioxidant protection from the inside out.

 Honey- an antioxidant (the darker the colour, generally the higher the antioxidant level)

 Raw cacao- a powerful antioxidant and a known anti-inflammatory

 Blueberries- a powerful source of antioxidants and also a source of zinc and iron